 This website was built by me, beeps.
 The code for this site is open source and available on GitHub.

-I use the static site generator Eleventy with the following plugins: eleventy-img and eleventy-plugin-rss.
+I use the static site generator Eleventy with the following plugins: eleventy-img, eleventy-plugin-rss and eleventy-plugin-toc.

 Certain aspects of the code, in particular the CSS architectural style, is cribbed from GOV.UK Frontend—a project I now work on!—which itself is a modified version of ITCSS.
 Sass and PostCSS are used for CSS generation.